-- An alternative to Rigid Gas Permeable lenses for fitting keratoconic eyes.
+- An alternative to rigid gas permeable lenses for fitting keratoconic eyes of all stages.

 The posterior surface of the lens consists of a steep central curve, flatter para-central curve, and a final peripheral curve.
 All curves are aspheric with the central curve computed by a complex polynomial formula; it approximates hyperbolic aspheres in larger sagittal depths.
-The para-central curve is similar in design to the base curve of a standard soft lens and the 8.6 mm. radius curve with a 14.8 mm. diameter should fit the majority of eyes.
+The para-central curve is similar in design to the base curve of a standard soft lens.

 The anterior surface has a central optical portion, which quickly tapers to thinner flange curve to maximize oxygen to the cornea.
 It has about the same total lens mass as a standard high plus soft lens.
 When residual astigmatism indicates that a toric lens is needed, double slab-off ballasting is used to stabilize lens rotation.